stevenxxiu/dist_rep_sent_doc/readme.md

 ## Unclear parts of the paper:
 The random initializations of the word embedding and softmax weights are not given.

 The learning rate/gradient descent method is not specified.
+The objective is not specified, although from the previous word embeddings paragraph it is probably the average log probability.
+In fact for adadelta, training and inference require quite different learning rates to achieve good results.

 Hierarchical softmax usually has a bias, it is not described `Distributed representations of words and phrases and their compositionality` paper, but the paper does say "... softmax weights U, b and paragraph vectors D` ...", so we suppose that there is a bias.